 IPCC reports are neutral, policy-relevant but not policy-prescriptive.
 The assessment reports are a key input into the international negotiations to tackle climate change.
 Created by the United Nations Environment Programme (UN Environment) and the World Meteorological Organization (WMO) in 1988, the IPCC has 195 members.

 From 1 to 5 April 2019, IPCC Working Group III organised the First Lead Author Meeting in Edinburgh, Scotland

-From 11 to 16 February 2019, IPCC Working Group III will organise the Fourth Lead Author Meeting in Cali, Colombia
+From 11 to 16 February 2019, IPCC Working Group III is holding the Fourth Lead Author Meeting in Cali, Colombia

 From 7 to 11 January 2019, IPCC Working Group I will organise the Second Lead Author Meeting of the Sixth …